Elektrobit/crinit/README.md

 containing a set of commands and dependencies on other tasks.

 The specified tasks are then started with as much parallelism as dependencies allow, i.e. tasks without any dependencies are spawned as soon as possible after Crinit has been started.
-Once a task is spawned, finished, or has failed its dependent tasks are updated and spawned as necessary.
+Once a task is spawned, finished, or has failed, its dependent tasks are updated and spawned as necessary.

 ## Concept